Trump is weighing big cuts to the U.S. Education Department

 But much of what the Education Department does — certainly its signature programs — are protected by statute, including the most important federal funding streams to public schools:

-- The Individuals with Disabilities Education Act, IDEA, which is targeted to help districts serve students with disabilities.
-In FY 2024, the U.S. Government spent more than $15 billion on IDEA.
+- The Individuals with Disabilities Education Act (IDEA), which is targeted to help districts serve students with disabilities.
+In fiscal year 2024, the U.S. government spent more than $15 billion on IDEA.

-It may be possible to move one or more of the department's signature responsibilities to a different government agency, which would not close the Education Department but would strip it of much of its power.
-Still, Zibel says, any large-scale movements, like shifting the office of Federal Student Aid and its massive student loan portfolio to the Treasury Department, as Project 2025 recommended, would certainly require Congress' say-so.
+It may be possible to move one or more of the department's signature responsibilities to a different government agency — something that would not close the Education Department but would strip it of much of its power.
+Still, Zibel says, any large-scale movements, like shifting the office of Federal Student Aid and its massive student loan portfolio to the Treasury Department, as Project 2025 recommends, would certainly require Congress' say-so.

 "A lot of what the administration is doing is testing boundaries," says Rick Hess of the American Enterprise Institute, a conservative-leaning think tank, "so we'll see how this works and what might happen in court.
 I imagine there will be some thinning of the workforce, but it's hard to predict how aggressively they'll move."